Using Atlas Search

 • Logical operators: The search string uses the logical operators AND and OR to combine search terms and filters.
 The AND operator is used to require that both search terms or filters appear in a record, while the OR operator is used to search for records that contain either one or the other.

-Atlas Search treats spaces as an OR operator by default, whereas the default WordPress search treats spaces as an AND operator.
-With Atlas Search, you can explicitly specify the AND, OR & NOT keywords within your search query & you can combine them too - this provides enhanced specificity for your querying needs.
+WP Engine Smart Search treats spaces as an OR operator by default, whereas the default WordPress search treats spaces as an AND operator.
+With WP Engine Smart Search, explicitly specify the AND, OR and NOT keywords within the search query (these can combined too).
+This provides enhanced specificity for querying needs.

 Here is an example of querying using different search operators: